IOB-Muenster/MetaG/README.md

 ## Major updates
 ### 08.01.2024 - New training
-We completely rewrote the training scripts, used new training data, and updated the standards for RDP, MTX, and RefSeq.
+We completely rewrote the training scripts, used new training data, and updated the standards for RDP, MTX, RefSeq, and the T2T filter database.

 ### 04.08.2021 - Filter workflow
 We implemented a new workflow (--filter) which allows you to remove reads from a specific organism from the sample.
 Why do you